Graph-GRPO: Training Graph Flow Models with Reinforcement Learning: The Proposed Method

-\item \textbf{Regeneration.} Given a set of noisy graphs, we re-execute the denoising process of GFMs to generate more candidates.
-Subsequently, we evaluate the reward score of new graphs, compare them with the graphs in the priority queue, and retain $M$ graphs with the highest scores. \end{itemize}
+Here, $t_\epsilon$ controls the perturbation level: a larger $t_\epsilon$ means a smaller noise amplitude, thus enabling controlled exploration.
+In practice, we typically sample multiple noisy graphs, $G_{t_\epsilon} \sim p(z_{t_\epsilon} | z_1)$, to explore the potential of $G_1$. \item \textbf{Regeneration.} Given a set of noisy graphs, we re-execute the denoising process of GFMs to generate more candidates.
+Subsequently, we evaluate the reward score of new graphs, compare them with the graphs in the priority queue, and retain $M$ graphs with the highest scores. \end{itemize} More technical details can be seen in Appendix~\ref{app:dynamic_adjustment}.